karmaniverous/karmanivero.us/collections/_posts/2025-02-28-anatomy-of-a-nextjs-application.md

 - **Via generated Typescript SDKs.** Type-safe SDKs and associated [Zod](https://zod.dev/) schemas can be generated efficiently as part of the build process directly from OpenAPI schemas using tools like [typed-openapi](https://github.com/astahmer/typed-openapi) & [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli). _This is the preferred method!_

-Generating Typescript SDKs absolutely depends on the existence of related services, therefore acquiring or producing remote service OpenAPI specs should be a top project priority!
+Generating Typescript SDKs absolutely depends on the existence of related service OpenAPI specs.
+Therefore, **acquiring or producing remote service OpenAPI specs should be a top project priority!**

 ### Local Back End